oat-sa/taohub-articles/forge/Documentation for core components/request-tokenisation.md

 ### tokenStore

 The tokenStore is an interface for the `core/store` browser-based storage component.
 It has been decided to create the tokenStore using the `memory` store implementation, for maximum security.
 The alternative `indexeddb` implementation could also be used instead, for example if it is necessary for the tokens to be shared between multiple open tabs of TAO.

+> In the case where the browser is offline (internet connection loss), failed requests which consume a token will result in that token being recycled back into the tokenStore, to prevent "running dry".

 ### Token format